dcornnell/rentalcar/README.md

 # Jiffy Car

 This is a React application using Bootstrap CSS framework on the front end and a MySQL database on the backend.
-It is currently deployed on Heroku [here](https://jiffycar.herokuapp.com/), please allow a few seconds for the page to load as Heroku dynos take awhile to start if the page hasnt been visited in awhile.
+It is currently deployed on Heroku [here](https://jiffycar.herokuapp.com/), please allow a few seconds for the page to load as Heroku dynos take awhile to start if the page has not been visited in awhile.

 ## Deployed Site